isragonzalez/responsive-nav/README.md

 # responsive-nav
-single responsive nav whit HTML, CSS, JS
+single responsive nav with HTML, CSS and JS